-- Stockholder of Record If you hold stock that is registered directly in your name on the records of our transfer agent, American Stock Transfer & Trust Company, LLC, you are a stockholder of record.
-As a stockholder of record, AST will mail you the notice described above. - Beneficial Owner If you hold stock in an account through a broker, bank or similar institution, you are considered a beneficial owner of shares held in street name.
-As a beneficial owner of shares held in street name, the notice will be sent to you by the bank, broker or institution through which you hold your shares.
+- Stockholder of Record-If you hold stock that is registered directly in your name on the records of our transfer agent, American Stock Transfer & Trust Company, LLC, you are a stockholder of record.
+As a stockholder of record, AST will mail the notice to you. - Beneficial Owner-If you hold stock in an account through a broker, bank or similar institution, you are considered a beneficial owner of shares held in street name.
+As such, the notice will be sent to you by the bank, broker or institution through which you hold your shares.